Sabby Lewis papers, 1930s-2005

 Biographical Note

-The band became a mainstay at notable Boston jazz venues such as the Roseland-State Ballroom, Egleston Square Gardens, and especially The Savoy Café, where they performed regularly through 1946.
-The eight-piece band (three saxes, two brass, three rhythm) included Lewis on piano; Gene Caines and Maceo Bryant on brass; drummer Joe Booker; saxophonists Jerry Heffron (a Boston Conservatory alumni), Elliott “Ricky” Pratt, and Jackie Fields; and bassist and sometimes-vocalist Al Morgan who joined in 1941.
+Expanding to eight pieces, (three saxes, two brass, three rhythm), the lineup included Lewis on piano; Gene Caines and Maceo Bryant on brass; drummer Joe Booker; saxophonists Jerry Heffron, Elliott “Ricky” Pratt, and Jackie Fields; and bassist and sometimes-vocalist Al Morgan who joined in 1941.
 Later members included Bill Dorsey, Paul Gonsalves, Big Nick Nicholas, Sonny Stitt, Jimmy Tyler, Cat Anderson, Freddie Webster, Idress Sulieman (Leonard Graham), Ray Perry, Roy Haynes, and Osie Johnson.
-The band was often joined by a vocalist, most frequently Evelyn White.
-Collaborators in the forties and fifties included Nat King Cole, Dinah Washington, Billy Eckstein, Jackie Mabley, Lil Green, Billie Holiday, Coles Atkins, George Shearing Trio, Sugar Chile Robinson, and others.
+Vocalist Evelyn White was with the band through the early 1950s.
+Collaborators in the forties and fifties included Nat King Cole, Dinah Washington, Ella Fitzgerald, Billy Eckstein, Jackie Mabley, Lil Green, Billie Holiday, Coles Atkins, George Shearing Trio, Sugar Chile Robinson, and others.
+Lewis and Herron provided most of the arrangements of both original and popular jazz tunes in the band’s early years; Paul Broadnax produced the band’s charts in the later forties through the mid-fifties.

-Extent
+Full Extent

 Language of Materials